israelias/resume-ux/README.md

 - How do I learn more?
 - How do I contact someone?

+#### Key Takeaways From Research

+- Increase "activity" or evidence of activity
+- Progress bars do not give the user anything.
+Instead, show evidence of experience.
+Show integrity.
+- Give clear understanding of owner's nuanced stack expertise
+- Evidence of dev community activity in social media (dev.to, Twitter, etc.)
+- Reduce number clicks to arrive at goal

 #### Why is this website special?
 Why would a visitor desire this (experience)?

 - User Stories